compsocialscience/summer-institute/2022/tokyo/apply.md

 You can write in English or Japanses.
 Co-authored work is acceptable for the writing sample (3), but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
 All applications must include an e-mail.

 **In order to be guaranteed full consideration, all application materials must be submitted by March 11, 2022.
-All application materials must be submitted through <a href=https://forms.gle/CkYEX3MYVKXBaeiy6>this google form</a>.** Applications that are not complete by the deadline may not receive full consideration.
+All application materials must be submitted through [this google form](https://forms.gle/CkYEX3MYVKXBaeiy6).** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by April 1, 2022, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicsstokyo2022@gmail.com.